Attraction 23 / 50

 Mausoleum of Augustus

-The bottom slope was planted with Cypress trees.
-On top of a tumulus on the top ring stood a large bronze statue of Augustus.
+The bottom layer was planted with Cypress trees.
+On the top layer at the central part of the monument, the Romans built a tumulus topped with a large bronze statue of Augustus.

-The entrance was marked by a bronze door flanked by two Egyptian obelisks (now located at the Piazza de Quirinale and the Piazza dell'Esquilino).
-The mausoleum's outer walls were covered with white marble.
+The entrance was marked by a bronze door flanked by two Egyptian obelisks (now located at the Piazza del Quirinale and the Piazza dell’Esquilino – near the Basilica of St. Mary Major).
+The mausoleum’s outer walls were covered with white marble.

 The Ashes